SSL Certificates are hugely important for all sites. Learn how to install them in 3 easy steps.

 • More than 50% of online organizations report more attack attempts than previous years

-Obviously, this is something that no active website wants, and no online business can afford to risk.
+This is something that no active website wants, and no online business can afford to risk.
 Especially when the global average cost of a data breach is USD 3.86 million, a number that’s rising year by year.

-3 Steps to Install a SSL Certificate
+3 Steps to Install an SSL Certificate

-1. Purchase a SSL Certificate
+1. Purchase an SSL Certificate

 Some WordPress hosting services that will include SSL as part of their subscription.
 If yours doesn’t include one, SSL certificates are also available for purchase from third-party vendors.

-A quick Google search will provide many choices.
-For example, some SSL certificates only protect one browser while others are available to defend multiple sites.
 Each certificate option comes with their own price ranges to browse between, so spend some time researching to find what provider would be best for your website.

 2. Backup your Website to be Safe